JLSteenwyk/ClipKIT/README.md

     </p>
 </p>

-ClipKIT is a fast and flexible alignment trimming tool that keeps phylogenetically informative sites and removes those that display characteristics poor phylogenetic signal.<br /><br />
+ClipKIT is a fast and flexible alignment trimming tool that keeps phylogenetically informative sites and removes others.<br /><br />
 If you found clipkit useful, please cite **Add journal and citation information**
 <br /><br />